sarahbmcl/Bamazon/README.md

 This database contains 10 or more  different products.

-Also I created a Node application called `bamazonCustomer.js`.
+I created a Node application called `bamazonCustomer.js`.
 Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

 The app will then prompt users with two messages.